johnschriner/presentations/lab6.md

 I would look into work that has already been done in Bro scripting or another comparable IDS.
 [2]  I would look into current research into _active_ techniques to check each machine's ARP cache for suspicious gateways.
 As far as using Scapy for this, I'd be happy to see how exactly this can be done!

+To do:  Look into Snort (Arpspoof), Arpwatch, XArp, Antidote.. and the other side: Arpoison, Ettercap, and Cain & Abel.

 [1]: http://rtoodtoo.net/fragmented-ip-packet-forwarding/